Blogs

 A graphic of people being added and removed

-It is possible to allow other people to manage your Simplelists account.
+It is possible to allow other people to manage your Simplelists account as a separate account or list administrator.
 This useful feature enables you to delegate management of your email lists, share the workload and save time.
-You can set permissions for each new user and you don’t have to give all users full control over your account.
-For example, a user can be allowed to approve messages and manage list members, but prevented from changing account settings.
-The ability to add delegated users means you’ll never need to share login details, which helps keep your account secure.
-New users can be added at any time, enabling easy expansion of your email management system as your organisation or business grows.
+You can set permissions for each new administrator and you don’t have to give everyone full control over your account.
+For example, an administrator can be allowed to approve messages and manage list members, but prevented from changing account settings.
+The ability to add delegated administrators means you’ll never need to share login details, which helps keep your account secure.
+New administrators can be added at any time, enabling easy expansion of your email management system as your organisation or business grows.
 If you’re making use of the Simplelists API, you can also add API users to your account.
-They can be added with either ‘read only’ or ‘full’ permissions.

 A graphic of large HTML letters with a crane moving the T